A 911 Dispatcher Admonished A Woman Caught Up In Flood Waters Before She Died

 In the time of a real emergency, Americans rely on 911 dispatchers to give them the help they need as fast as possible and ensure that rescue is able to locate them if necessary.
 Unfortunately, some dispatchers fall short of completing this very important job.
 Debra Stevens of Fort Smith, Arkansas was a newspaper delivery person.
 While delivering papers in the early morning of August 24, Stevens found herself in a dangerous situation.
 Her vehicle was being swept away by strong floodwaters.
 She called 911 and the dispatcher who answered her call was not only cruel and uncaring, but failed to give her the help she so desperately needed, according to Today.

-This dispatcher that answered Stevens’ call was Donna Reneau.
+This dispatcher who answered Stevens’ call was Donna Reneau.
 When Stevens told Reneau of the precarious situation she was in and that she was unable to swim, Reneau was cold and indifferent.
 As Stevens became even more panicked and the flood waters began to become increasingly high, Reneau admonished Stevens for allowing herself to get in this kind of situation in the first place.

 She rebuked her for her panicked pleas for help and made harsh remarks such as “You’re not going to die” and “I don’t know why you’re freaking out.”